marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

                        3. The gap between the mean and median shows a slight decrease by 2020, suggesting that the distribution is becoming more symmetrical *(1)*.
 - **Consistency Over Years**: The general pattern remains consistent over the years, with slight improvements in HDI values (increasing mean and median).
 - **Central Tendency Interpretation**: In left-skewed distributions, the median is typically a more accurate measure of central tendency than the mean because it is less affected by the long tail of lower values.
-- **Outlier Detection**: Skewness influences the choice of outlier detection methods.
+- **Outlier Detection method**: Skewness influences the choice of outlier detection methods.
 The Interquartile Range (IQR) method is preferred since it does not assume normality and effectively identifies outliers in skewed distributions.

 *(1).
 Let’s be honest: after seeing the trend towards a more symmetrical distribution, I decided to check the data for 2021, the last year in my dataset.
 The mean is 0.72 and the median is 0.74, just like in 2020.
 Suggesting, that the progress might be getting stabilized in the most recent years.*

   ![image](https://github.com/user-attachments/assets/25c704a8-6abf-467b-81a4-5db6c1bae861)

-  2. **Checking for Outliers**
+  2. **Outlier Detenction with IQR**

   *What is better than organization and planning?*